-Under clause 28 of the Radiation Control Regulation 2013 an employer must, if required to do so by the Chair of the EPA, prepare or adopt a radiation management plan relevant to the particular area of work.
+Under clause 28 of the Protection from Harmful Radiation Regulation 2013 an employer must, if required to do so by the Chair of the EPA, prepare or adopt a radiation management plan relevant to the particular area of work.
 Clause 28(4) requires that a radiation management plan must conform to the guidelines outlined in Radiation Guideline 2 Preparation of radiation management plans.

 The plan, once prepared, must be submitted to the EPA for approval.